larrytanjj/audio-transcribe/README.md

 This will:
 - Create necessary directories
-- Build the Docker image
+- Build the Docker image for both backend and frontend
-- Start the FastAPI application
+- Start the FastAPI application and React Web application

 ## API Endpoints